-(a) BGHL has obtained funds for the purpose of providing investors with investment management services. (b) BGHL's business purpose, which was communicated directly to investors, is investing solely for returns from capital appreciation and investment income, through investments. (a) The performance of investment is measured and avaluated on a fair value basis.
+- (a) BGHL has obtained funds for the purpose of providing investors with investment management services. - (b) BGHL's business purpose, which was communicated directly to investors, is investing solely for returns from capital appreciation and investment income, through investments. - (c) The performance of investments is measured and evaluated on a fair value basis.